jnavr002/jnavr002/README.md

-- 👋 Hi, I’m Jack Navratil, a recen tcollege graduate from Old Dominion University
+- 👋 Hi, I’m Jack Navratil, a recent college graduate from Old Dominion University
 - 👀 I’m interested in sales and recruiting opportunities in the San Francisco Bay Area
 - 🌱 I’m currently learning the ins and outs of the full sales cycle as well as full stack programming
 - 📫 How to reach me: my email is jacknavratil0@gmail.com